Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - New Single Send mode shows send levels for a single return track accross all tracks.
 - In default Sends mode, either press `SEND` again or `SHIFT + Press rotary encoder` to select the corresponding return track for Single Send mode.
 - Press `EQ` or `INST` to move control to the previous/next return track send levels.
+- Single Send Mode will skip chains visible in the mixer (scribble strip turns black), since global sends do not apply to them.

 ### Device Control Lock (beta)
 - With the rotary encoders assigned to device parameters (`PLUG-IN` > `Press rotary encoder` to select device), press `SHIFT + PLUG-IN` to lock current assignment.